Aantrreksh/sql-query/sql-query.md

     - Use the `INTO` clause of a [query](/docs/sql-query?topic=sql-query-sql-reference#chapterSQLQueryStatement) to specify the output [URI](#unique), that is, the location to which the result is to be written and the wanted result format.
 2. The **Target location** field displays where the result is stored.
 An initial bucket in one of your {{site.data.keyword.cos_short}} instances is automatically created for you when you open the UI.
 It is then chosen as your default location, if your query does not specify an `INTO` clause.
 To ensure the automatic setup of an initial bucket, do the following steps in advance:

-    - You must create a {{site.data.keyword.cos_short}} instance.
+    - You must create an {{site.data.keyword.cos_short}} instance.
     - You must have at least 'Writer' access to the corresponding {{site.data.keyword.cos_short}} bucket.

     In the *Details* tab of the selected job, you can set any location that you specified in the `INTO` clause as your default location.

 3. Click **Run**.

     When the query completes, a preview of the query result is displayed in the query result tab of the UI.
 Preview functionality is only available for CSV and JSON result formats.
 You can run up to five queries simultaneously with a Standard plan instance of {{site.data.keyword.sqlquery_short}}.

 ### Sample queries
 {: #sample}